 PH.D.
 IN EDUCATIONAL PSYCHOLOGY WITH AN EMPHASIS IN Learning Design & Technology

-Ph.D. students in Educational Psychology with a specialization in Learning Design & Technology graduate with:
+Ph.D. students in Educational Psychology with an emphasis in Learning Design & Technology:

 - expertise in how technology can address existing educational goals in innovative ways, and

 - a strong skill set in research methods appropriate to the field.

 Research in this field focuses on the use of emerging technologies in the design of innovative educational materials.
 Faculty mentors work with students to develop a program of study tailored to their research interests.
 This includes opportunities to assist in faculty-led research projects.
 These typically result in conference presentations and co-authorship on journal publications.
 Students can also gain college-level teaching experience through an apprenticeship with a faculty member.

 The program is highly valued by employers, and our graduates find their skills in great demand.
 Graduates of the doctoral program find employment as:

 - faculty in higher education,

 - administrators in K-12 school districts, or